jayaemekar/systemdesign/docs/DesigningFacebookNewsfeed.md

         )
         ORDER BY CreationDate DESC
         LIMIT 100
-Here are issues with this design for the feed generation service:
+This concept for the feed generating service has the following flaws:

-Crazy slow for users with a lot of friends/follows as we have to perform sorting/merging/ranking of a huge number of posts.
+Users with a large number of friends/followers will notice a significant slowdown because we must sift, merge, and rank a large number of postings.
-We generate the timeline when a user loads their page.
-This would be quite slow and have a high latency.
+When a user loads their page, we construct the timeline.
+This would be extremely slow and have a significant amount of delay.
-For live updates, each status update will result in feed updates for all followers.
-This could result in high backlogs in our Newsfeed Generation Service.
+Each status update will result in feed updates for all followers for live updates.
+This may cause significant delays in our Newsfeed Generation Service.
-For live updates, the server pushing (or notifying about) newer posts to users could lead to very heavy loads, especially for people or pages that have a lot of followers.
-To improve the efficiency, we can pre-generate the timeline and store it in a memory.
+For live updates, the server pushing (or notifying users about) newer postings could result in extremely high loads, particularly for people or sites with a large following.
+We can pre-generate the timeline and save it in memory to increase efficiency.

-**Offline generation for newsfeed:** We can have dedicated servers that are continuously generating users’ newsfeed and storing them in memory.
-So, whenever a user requests for the new posts for their feed, we can simply serve it from the pre-generated, stored location.
-Using this scheme, user’s newsfeed is not compiled on load, but rather on a regular basis and returned to users whenever they request for it.
+**Offline generation for newsfeed:** We can have dedicated servers that are constantly creating and storing users' newsfeeds in memory.
+As a result, anytime a user requests new entries for their feed, we may simply provide them from the previously generated, cached location.
+Users' newsfeeds are not compiled on demand with this scheme, but rather on a regular basis and returned to them whenever they request it.

-Whenever these servers need to generate the feed for a user, they will first query to see what was the last time the feed was generated for that user.
-Then, new feed data would be generated from that time onwards.
-We can store this data in a hash table where the “key” would be UserID and “value” would be a STRUCT like this:
+When these servers need to build a feed for a user, they'll first check to see when the feed was last generated for that user.
+From that point on, new feed data would be generated.
+We may store this information in a hash table with UserID as the "key" and STRUCT as the "value" as seen below:

             Struct {
                 LinkedHashMap<FeedItemID, FeedItem> feedItems;
                 DateTime lastGenerated;
             }
-We can store FeedItemIDs in a data structure similar to Linked HashMap or TreeMap, which can allow us to not only jump to any feed item but also iterate through the map easily.
-Whenever users want to fetch more feed items, they can send the last FeedItemID they currently see in their newsfeed, we can then jump to that FeedItemID in our hash-map and return next batch/page of feed items from there.
+FeedItemIDs can be stored in a data structure similar to Linked HashMap or TreeMap, allowing us to simply jump to any feed item as well as loop across the map.
+Users can send the last FeedItemID they see in their newsfeed whenever they want more feed items, and we can jump to that FeedItemID in our hash-map and retrieve the next batch/page of feed items from there.

-**How many feed items should we store in memory for a user’s feed?** Initially, we can decide to store 500 feed items per user, but this number can be adjusted later based on the usage pattern.
-For example, if we assume that one page of a user’s feed has 20 posts and most of the users never browse more than ten pages of their feed, we can decide to store only 200 posts per user.
-For any user who wants to see more posts (more than what is stored in memory), we can always query backend servers.
+**How many feed items should we store in memory for a user’s feed?**

+- We can choose to save 500 feed items per user at first, but this quantity can be changed later based on usage patterns.
+- For example, if one page of a user's feed has 20 items and most users never visit more than ten pages of their feed, we can keep just 200 posts per user.
+- We can always query backend servers for every user who wishes to see more posts (than what is stored in memory).

+**Should we generate (and keep in memory) newsfeeds for all users?**

+- There will be many users who do not log in on a regular basis.
+- Here are several options for dealing with this:
-**Should we generate (and keep in memory) newsfeeds for all users?** There will be a lot of users that don’t login frequently.
-Here are a few things we can do to handle this; 1) a more straightforward approach could be, to use a LRU based cache that can remove users from memory that haven’t accessed their newsfeed for a long time 2) a smarter solution can figure out the login pattern of users to pre-generate their newsfeed, e.g., at what time of the day a user is active and which days of the week does a user access their newsfeed? etc.
+   1) A simpler solution could be to employ an LRU-based cache to remove users from memory who haven't seen their newsfeed in a long time.
+   2) A smarter system can figure out a user's login pattern to pre-generate their newsfeed, such as when a user is active and on which days of the week they read their newsfeed. etc.

-Let’s now discuss some solutions to our “live updates” problems in the following section.
+In the next section, we'll look at various solutions to our "live updates" issues.

 **b.
 Feed publishing**

-The process of pushing a post to all the followers is called a fanout.
-By analogy, the push approach is called fanout-on-write, while the pull approach is called fanout-on-load.
-Let’s discuss different options for publishing feed data to users.
+A fanout is the process of sending a post to all of your followers.
+The push strategy is known as fanout-on-write, whereas the pull approach is known as fanout-on-load.
+Let's look at the many possibilities for distributing feed data to users.

-**“Pull” model or Fan-out-on-load:** This method involves keeping all the recent feed data in memory so that users can pull it from the server whenever they need it.
-Clients can pull the feed data on a regular basis or manually whenever they need it.
-Possible problems with this approach are a) New data might not be shown to the users until they issue a pull request, b) It’s hard to find the right pull cadence, as most of the time pull requests will result in an empty response if there is no new data, causing waste of resources.
+**“Pull” model or Fan-out-on-load:**

+- This strategy involves storing all recent feed data in memory so that users can retrieve it whenever they need it from the server.
+- Clients can pull data from the stream on a regular basis or whenever they require it manually.
+This strategy has the following drawbacks:
+  a) Users may not see fresh data until they send a pull request;
+  b) It's difficult to determine the correct pull cadence, as most pull requests would return an empty response if there is no new data, wasting resources.
-**“Push” model or Fan-out-on-write:** For a push system, once a user has published a post, we can immediately push this post to all the followers.
-The advantage is that when fetching feed you don’t need to go through your friend’s list and get feeds for each of them.
-It significantly reduces read operations.
-To efficiently handle this, users have to maintain a Long Poll request with the server for receiving the updates.
-A possible problem with this approach is that when a user has millions of followers (a celebrity-user) the server has to push updates to a lot of people.

-**Hybrid:** An alternate method to handle feed data could be to use a hybrid approach, i.e., to do a combination of fan-out-on-write and fan-out-on-load.
-Specifically, we can stop pushing posts from users with a high number of followers (a celebrity user) and only push data for those users who have a few hundred (or thousand) followers.
-For celebrity users, we can let the followers pull the updates.
-Since the push operation can be extremely costly for users who have a lot of friends or followers, by disabling fanout for them, we can save a huge number of resources.
-Another alternate approach could be that, once a user publishes a post, we can limit the fanout to only her online friends.
-Also, to get benefits from both the approaches, a combination of ‘push to notify’ and ‘pull for serving’ end users is a great way to go.
-Purely a push or pull model is less versatile.
+**“Push” model or Fan-out-on-write:**

+- With a push system, if a user publishes a post, it can be instantaneously pushed to all followers.
+- The benefit is that you don't have to go through your buddy list and get feeds for each of them when fetching feeds.
+- It decreases read operations greatly.
+- Users must keep a Long Poll request with the server to receive updates in an effective manner.
+- A potential flaw in this strategy is that when a user (a superstar) has millions of followers, the server must push changes to a large number of individuals.

+**Hybrid:**

+- A hybrid strategy to handling feed data, combining fan-out-on-write and fan-out-on-load, could be used as an alternative.
+We can, for example, stop pushing posts from users with a large number of followers (celebrities) and only send data to people with a few hundred (or thousand) followers.
+- We can allow the followers of celebrities pull the updates.
+- We can save a lot of resources by blocking fanout for users who have a lot of friends or follows because the push operation can be very expensive for them.
+- Another option is to limit the fanout to only her online friends after a user writes a post.
+- A mix of 'push to notify' and 'pull for serving' end users is also a wonderful method to get the most out of both approaches.
+- A model that is solely push or pull is less versatile.

-**How many feed items can we return to the client in each request?** We should have a maximum limit for the number of items a user can fetch in one request (say 20).
-But, we should let the client specify how many feed items they want with each request as the user may like to fetch a different number of posts depending on the device (mobile vs. desktop).
+**How many feed items can we return to the client in each request?**

+- We should set a limit on how many items a user can retrieve in a single request (say 20).
+- However, we should allow the client to define the amount of feed items they want with each request because the user may wish to fetch a varied number of posts depending on the device (mobile vs. desktop).

-**Should we always notify users if there are new posts available for their newsfeed?** It could be useful for users to get notified whenever new data is available.
-However, on mobile devices, where data usage is relatively expensive, it can consume unnecessary bandwidth.
-Hence, at least for mobile devices, we can choose not to push data, instead, let users “Pull to Refresh” to get new posts.
+**Should we always notify users if there are new posts available for their newsfeed?**

+- Users may find it beneficial to be notified when new data becomes available.
+- On mobile devices, however, when data usage is relatively expensive, it can waste bandwidth.
+- As a result, we can opt not to push data to mobile devices and instead allow users to "Pull to Refresh" for new postings.

-## 8. Feed Ranking
+### Feed Ranking
-The most straightforward way to rank posts in a newsfeed is by the creation time of the posts, but today’s ranking algorithms are doing a lot more than that to ensure “important” posts are ranked higher.
-The high-level idea of ranking is first to select key “signals” that make a post important and then to find out how to combine them to calculate a final ranking score.
+- The simplest straightforward approach to rank items in a newsfeed is by their creation time, but today's ranking algorithms go far further to ensure that "important" messages are prioritized.
+- The high-level goal behind ranking is to find out how to integrate crucial "signals" that make a post relevant before calculating a final ranking score.

-More specifically, we can select features that are relevant to the importance of any feed item, e.g., number of likes, comments, shares, time of the update, whether the post has images/videos, etc., and then, a score can be calculated using these features.
-This is generally enough for a simple ranking system.
-A better ranking system can significantly improve itself by constantly evaluating if we are making progress in user stickiness, retention, ads revenue, etc.
+- More specifically, we can choose features that are related to the importance of any feed item, such as the number of likes, comments, shares, time of the update, whether the article contains images/videos, and so on, and then use these features to create a score.
+This is usually sufficient for a basic ranking system.
+- By regularly monitoring if we are making progress in terms of user stickiness, retention, ad income, and so on, a better ranking system may greatly enhance itself.

-## 9. Data Partitioning
+### Data Partitioning

 **a.
 Sharding posts and metadata**

-Since we have a huge number of new posts every day and our read load is extremely high too, we need to distribute our data onto multiple machines such that we can read/write it efficiently.
-For sharding our databases that are storing posts and their metadata, we can have a similar design as discussed under Designing Twitter.
+- We need to divide our data across numerous machines so that we can read and write it quickly because we have a large number of new postings every day and our read load is also incredibly high.
+- We can use a scheme similar to the one described in Designing Twitter for sharding our databases that store posts and their metadata.

 **b.
 Sharding feed data**

-For feed data, which is being stored in memory, we can partition it based on UserID.
-We can try storing all the data of a user on one server.
-When storing, we can pass the UserID to our hash function that will map the user to a cache server where we will store the user’s feed objects.
-Also, for any given user, since we don’t expect to store more than 500 FeedItmeIDs, we will not run into a scenario where feed data for a user doesn’t fit on a single server.
-To get the feed of a user, we would always have to query only one server.
-For future growth and replication, we must use Consistent Hashing.
+- We can partition feed data that is being kept in memory based on UserID.
+- We can try storing all of a user's data on a single server.
+We can supply the UserID to our hash function when storing, and it will map the user to a cache server where the user's feed objects will be stored.
+- Also, because we don't anticipate to keep more than 500 FeedItmeIDs per user, we won't come into a situation where a person's feed data won't fit on a single server.
+- We would always have to contact only one server to retrieve a user's feed.
+- Consistent Hashing is required for future development and replication.